joved-git/Bare_Metal_STM32/README.md

   -STM32
   -STM32

-To change card, checkout:
+To change card, use checkout:
-  -stm32f104 for BluePill
+  $ checkout stm32f104 for BluePill
-  -
+  $ checkout stm32f407
-  -
+  $ checkout stm32f446

 Please see the documentation () to learn how to prepare your first bare metal blink prog.